CheckPointSW/terraform-provider-checkpoint/website/docs/d/checkpoint_management_cloud_services.html.markdown

 The following arguments are supported:
 * `status` - Status of the connection to the Infinity Portal.
-* `connected_at` - The time of the connection between the Management Server and the Infinity Portal. connected_at is documented below.
+* `connected_at` - The time of the connection between the Management Server and the Infinity Portal. `connected_at` is documented below.
 * `management_url` - The Management Server's public URL.
+* `tenant_id` - Tenant ID of Infinity Portal.
+* `gateways_onboarding_settings` - Gateways on-boarding to Infinity Portal settings. `gateways_onboarding_settings` is documented below.

 `connected_at` supports the following:
 * `iso_8601` - Date and time represented in international ISO 8601 format.
 * `posix` - Number of milliseconds that have elapsed since 00:00:00, 1 January 1970.

+`gateways_onboarding_settings` supports the following:
+* `connection_method` - Indicate whether Gateways will be connected to Infinity Portal automatically or only after policy installation.
+* `participant_gateways` - Which Gateways will be connected to Infinity Portal.
+* `specific_gateways` - Collection of targets identified by Name or UID.

 ## How To Use
 Make sure this command will be executed in the right execution order.